django-fm/django-fm/README.md

 There are some other things you need to be aware of:

 * note that file upload via AJAX will work in modern browsers only - see [this](http://caniuse.com/#feat=xhr2) table.
-* when modal form with form ready - an event `fm.ready` is triggered on `body` element (by default).
-This can help you to add some javascript widgets into your form.
+* when modal with form ready - an event `fm.ready` will be triggered on `body` element (by default).
+This can help to add some javascript widgets into form.
 * you can extend `AjaxCreateView`, `AjaxUpdateView` and `AjaxDeleteView` using standard Django techniques.
 For example, you can add permission checking using `PermissionMixin` from [django-braces](https://github.com/brack3t/django-braces) project